-2nd FTP user name- Specify the user name to access your backup FTP server.
+2nd FTP user name-Specify the user name to access your backup FTP server

-2nd FTP password- Specify the user password to your backup FTP server.
+2nd FTP password-Specify the user password to your backup FTP server.

-2nd FTP remote folder- Specify the destination folder on your external backup FTP server.
+2nd FTP remote folder-Specify the destination folder on your external backup FTP server.

-Secondary FTP passive Passive mode will allow access to a second external FTP server if your camera is behind a router protected by a firewall.
+Secondary FTP passive Passive mode will allow access to a second modeexternal FTP server if your camera is behind a router protected by a firewall.

-For detailed information about each setting, please refer to Configuration > Advanced > Mail & FTP in the section titled "Using the DCS-3220G With an Internet Browser" (page 33).
+For detailed information about each setting, please refer to Configuration > Adanced > Mail & FTP in the section titled "Using the DCS-5300W With an Internet Browser."
 Click the apply button when finished.

-Record Snapshots to your FTP server (continued)
+Record Snaptshots to your FTP server with Motion Detection (continued)

-Next, click the Applications button under the Tools tab to set the application settings for the DCS-3220G.
+Next, click the Applications button under the Tools tab to set the application